B

 Temperament

 Even though the British Timber (and their Northern Inuit parents) make great family pets, they can often become a task for the owner to handle.
-The animal’s lineage traces it back to the wolfdog family, suggesting that it is in their nature to become aggressive.
+The animal’s lineage traces it back to the wolf-dog family, suggesting that it is in their nature to become aggressive.
 However, many efforts have been made to breed this aggression out of the breed to improve their overall temperament.

 The pack mentality of wolf hybrids (including the British Timber) can lead them to be overly protective of their owners.
 For that reason, many areas in the United States will not allow them to be imported from overseas to adopt them, as wolf content is banned in some states.

 The energetic nature may suggest that the British Timber should be kept away from children, but this is not altogether true.
-Although they may need training and guidance around children that are smaller than them, they make a great addition to active families.
+Although they may need training and guidance around children who are smaller than them, they make a great addition to active families.

 Care